Take a story's temperature by studying its tone. Is it hopeful? Cynical? Snarky? Playful?

 Satirical; Journalistic; Moralistic

-Enthralled by Thomas Carlyle’s History of the French Revolution, Dickens decided to try his hand at historical fiction.
+Fanboy-ing out on Thomas Carlyle’s History of the French Revolution, Dickens decided to try his hand at historical fiction.
 It wasn’t something that he often did.
-In fact, A Tale of Two Cities is one of two historical novels that Dickens wrote.
-And in case you were wondering, he wrote a lot of novels.
+In fact, A Tale of Two Cities is one of two historical novels that Dickens wrote... and he wrote a lot of novels.
 His style in A Tale of Two Cities is actually pretty remarkable, if only because it’s so different from most of his other works.

 The first volume of A Tale of Two Cities does contain some of this satire: see, for example, Dickens’s description of the court case in England.
-It’s so over the top that it begins to be humorous.
+It’s so over-the-top that it begins to be ridiculous (and ridiculously funny).
 Here’s an example of the lawyer’s argument in favor of executing Charles Darnay:

 That, for these reasons, the jury, being a loyal jury (as he knew they were), and being a responsible jury (as THEY knew they were), must positively find the prisoner Guilty, and make an end of him, whether they liked it or not.
 That, they never could lay their heads upon their pillows; that, they never could tolerate the idea of their wives laying their heads upon their pillows; that, they never could endure the notion of their children laying their heads upon their pillows; in short, that there never more could be, for them or theirs, any laying of heads upon pillows at all, unless the prisoner's head was taken off.
 (2.3.1)

 It’s a serious subject, sure, but it’s also good for a laugh.
 More important, spinning out court procedures to ridiculous lengths allows Dickens to demonstrate how, well, ridiculous the judicial system actually is.